nathnim/track_and_count/README.md

 Collection of scripts to solve the detection-tracking-counting problem.
-The algorithm makes use of YOLOv5 for detection, of SORT for tracking and of the DNN to count unique people from the set of snapshots (the later is not currently implemented).
+The algorithm makes use of YOLOv5 for detection, of SORT for tracking and of the DNN to count the number of unique people from the set of snapshots (the latter is not currently implemented).

 ## Content